ahmedbasemdev/Zomato-Bangalore-Restaurants-Classification/README.md

 # Zomato Bangalore Restaurants Classification

 ## Description
-  The idea of this project to build a machine learning model to predict if the restaurant will success or not ..
+  The idea of this project is to build a machine learning model to predict if the restaurant will succeed or not ..

 ## Tools
   * Python